By

 So how exactly do you decline an employee’s request for time off?
 Below are a few tips and some advice for those tough conversations.

 Look at the situation from the employee’s point of view.
 Is there something meaningful happening in their life surrounding this time off request?
-Prior to declining an employee’s vacation request, first, see if there are any potential solutions.
+Before you decline the request, see if there are potential solutions.

-For example, if it is a matter of multiple employees wanting the same days off all at once, is there some sort of compromise available?
-Perhaps you can accommodate part of the time the employee requested.
+For example, if multiple employees want the same days off all at once, is there some sort of compromise available?
+Perhaps you can accommodate part of the time each employee requested.

-It's also important to consider your employees' work-life balance.
-Fostering a healthy culture by promoting work-life balance is vital to employee engagement and performance.
-If you unnecessarily deny employee PTO requests, this could harm employee morale, engagement and productivity.
+It's also important to consider that fostering a healthy culture by promoting work-life balance is vital to employee engagement and performance.
+If you unnecessarily deny employee PTO requests, you may harm employee morale, engagement and productivity.

-When you respond with a no, this could cause that individual to raise their voice, grow frustrated and perhaps even cry.
-As the employer, you need to be prepared for this type of reaction so that can help diffuse the situation.
+Responding with a “no” could cause the employee to grow frustrated and raise their voice or even cry.
+As their manager, you must be prepared for this reaction and help diffuse the situation.

-Telling an employee, they cannot have time off and effectively denying their vacation request can be a difficult conversation to have.
-As the boss, you have to be tactful and still firm.
-If you are struggling with these kinds of issues or are uncertain when it comes to the rules and regulations regarding employee time off and protected leave, we can help.
+We've addressed both the legality and employee relations side to the question, "Can PTO be denied."
+And while you have every right to deny a request, Denying an employee’s vacation request can be a difficult conversation to have.
+As the boss, you must be tactful yet firm.
+If you are struggling with these kinds of issues or are uncertain about the rules and regulations regarding employee time off and protected leave, we can help.
 Contact us today.